ibm-cloud-docs/FileStorage/mounting-storage-coreos.md

 ```
 {:codeblock}

-## Mounting NAS/Cifs
+## Mounting NAS/CIFS

-Mounting a cifs share isn't natively supported in CoreOS but there's an easy workaround to allow the host system to mount NAS shares.
+Mounting a CIFS share isn't natively supported in CoreOS but there's an easy workaround to allow the host system to mount NAS shares.
 You can use a container to build the `mount.cfis` module, and then copy it to the CoreOS system

 On the CoreOS system, run the following to download and drop in to a Fedora container.